 Ben's Ridge

-At the end of the fern path you can turn right and return to the gazebo or turn left and explore further.
-The track decends to a deep gully carpeted with the New Zealand begonia, or parataniwha.
-A boardwalk leads to a steep slope where the ground had become unstable but now has well-made wooden steps leading to the Birkenhead Rotary Club's Kauri Grove.
+At the end of the fern path you can cross the bridge and turn right and return to the education room and gazebo or continue down to explore further.
+The track descends to a deep gully carpeted with the New Zealand begonia, or parataniwha.
+A boardwalk leads to wooden steps leading to the Birkenhead Rotary Club's Kauri Grove.

 Along the track past the kauri is the scented fern (Paesia scaberula), which covers quite an extensive area and further on out into the open is the upper part of Ben's Ridge.
 In the period between the 1920s and 1960s a family named Townsend lived at the top of what was a cow paddock.